Przemko II of Głogów: Death and Aftermaths

-Ścinawa was compelled to sellhis rights over half of the Duchy to the Bohemian King for 2,000 grzywna.
+Ścinawa was compelled to sell his rights over half of the Duchy to the Bohemian King for 2,000 grzywna.
 Eventually, only the half of Glogów was recovered by Henry IV's son, Henry V of Iron, in 1349.
 After almost 150 years of separation, all the Duchy of Glogów was reunited in 1480 by Duke Jan II the Mad.